 Nigel shoots for National Geographic Creative.
 To see what images and video clips he has with them available for commercial use click above.

 A qualified professional photographer, a Fellow of the BIPP, ensuring high standards in photographic services

 A professional photographer in Devon, south-west England, working locally, nationally and internationally

 An experienced and qualified photographer, a Fellow of the British Institute of Professional Photography (BIPP)

 Get in touch: tel 01626 770181; Email firstname.lastname@example.org

 Click above to find out about our 2018 photography tours

-1. If you’re looking for stunning landscapes to photograph, this is definitely the tour for you.
+2. If you’re looking for stunning landscapes to photograph, this is definitely the tour for you.
 Four full days packed with waterfalls, geysers, glaciers, ice fields and lava fields.
 This is complemented by comfortable hotels ,a comfortable coach with plenty of room for your equipment and Nigel on hand for guidance if required.
-Even the weather was brilliant for the whole four days – the one thing that can’t be guaranteed for 2016.
+Even the weather was brilliant for the whole four days.
 Larry H.

 I hope things are good with you.
 I like the itinerary for next but if I am still on this contract it clashes with a major delivery.
 Neil G.

 5. We both thoroughly enjoyed the tour.
 Iceland was awe-inspiring and we both think that there is a lot more of Iceland that we would like to explore.
 We loved it.
 It was one of my favourite holidays in a long time.
 And having the opportunity to see all those amazing places and to try and capture something memorable form them was an enjoyable challenge.
 We thought that the places that you chose gave us enough variety to give us the opportunity to think about what we were looking at and how to approach taking the picture.
 I enjoyed learning from doing, with a little initial guidance and do feel like I have learned a lot.
 Claire P.